CLCStriders/striders/pages/boddington-10.md

 ---

+#### Race number

+* Collect your race number and timing chip from Race HQ between 0745 and 0830.
+Any runner who does not collect their race number by 0845 will have their place transferred to anyone from the waiting list that is ready to race
+* When you get your race number, please write your name, emergency contact details and any important medical information on the reverse of your number.
+Please make sure your number is clearly visible on the front of your vest throughout the race.
+We need to ensure that we see your number at the finish line to give you an accurate time
+* You will be given a timing chip which should be looped through your shoe laces.
+Instructions for fitting the timing chip to your shoes will be at Race HQ.
+It is important that you wear the chip as we be relying on chip timing only for the results.
+Without this, you will not get a result
+* Your race number entitles you to 15% off at Up & Running (one of our race sponsors) for two weeks after the race.
+So please keep hold of it and pop in

+---

 #### Race information

 To help make your race day experience the best it can be, please read the helpful information below.